tempus-app/tempus/docs/backend/Contributing.md

 ### Entities
 After creating a model, we can create a `TypeOrm Entity` which implements the model.
 This entity will be read by the database to create new tables and necessary relations and join tables.
 Entities are found in the `libs/api/shared/entity` directory.
-We will examine the `user.entity.ts` file in the `account-entities` directory.
+We will examine the `user.entity.ts` file in the `account-entities` directory to continue with our [example](#creating-the-library).

 A TypeOrm entity is defined using the `@Entity()` decorator, which lets NestJS know this entity must be created in the database.